CodingBee77/Data_Science_Projects/Mushroom_classification/README.md

 - Decision tree classifier obtain 99% accuracy and 99% of precision for classifying poisonous and edible mushrooms
 - Metrics were proven by plotting ROC curve and learning curves
-- Hyperparameter tunning with randomized search cv was conducted to evaluate the effect on the model performance It doesn’t change accuracy score only took additional time for searching parameter and make new predictions to check accuracy again
+- Hyperparameter tuning with randomized search cv was conducted to evaluate the effect on the model performance It doesn’t change accuracy score only took additional time for searching parameter and make new predictions to check accuracy again
 - 2 methods  of calculating accuracy were compared: roc auc score and accuracy score.
 Since the dataset is balanced ( there is so major class ) these 2 results did not differ